 The second you hear the word “intern,” you immediately wince.
 Aren’t they the inexperienced, exhausted workers?
 Well, not really!

-Times change, people move on, our vocabularies continue expanding.
+Times change, people move on, and our vocabularies continue expanding.
 What we once knew as an “intern” is now an outdated concept in the professional field.
 An intern is not something you simply call the recent graduate who is working at their summer job to gain real-world experience.
 Even the experienced can be interns.

 Sounds confusing?
 Don’t worry.
 In this guide, we will tell you everything you need to know about architecture internships.
 Moreover, you will gain a better understanding of why this just might be the most important job of your career.